aaronwmy/privacy-policies/privacy_policy_pomodoro-focus.md

 ## 1. Information Collection and Use

 Our app itself does not collect any user information.
-We just provide a simple timing function.
+However, our app uses Google Ad SDK, and Google may collect some information to provide advertising services.

 ## 2. Third-Party Services